 Our honest, hardworking and ethical billing specialists are on your side.
 You won’t ever have to worry about any of the five unethical medical billing practices listed below.
 Give us a call today, and let’s start a partnership that lasts a lifetime.

 For our regular blog readers, there are a few good online resources on dealing with situations involving medical billing errors.
-Wikihow has a good piece here, and AARP has additional information here.
+Wikihow has a good piece on How to Report Medical Fraud, and AARP has additional information on Health Care Billing Errors and Fraud.

 Unethical Medical Billing Practices